elasticpath/terraform-env-vars/CONTRIBUTING.md

 ## REPL driven development workflow

-The command that watches and compile is usually along the lines of:
+The command that watches, compiles and starts a REPL is along the lines of:

 ```
 yarn shadow-cljs watch <script|test>